 Introduction:

 Let’s face it: dental health is a big deal.
-And when it comes to restoring damaged teeth, dental crowns are the unsung heroes of modern dentistry.
+When it comes to restoring damaged teeth, different types of dental crowns are the unsung heroes of modern dentistry.
 But what exactly are these little tooth-savers, and why should you care?

 Dental crowns are custom-made caps that fit snugly over your existing tooth, providing protection and restoring function.
 Think of them as a suit of armor for your pearly whites.
 They’ve come a long way since their inception, evolving from rudimentary materials to high-tech solutions that can transform your smile.